MdSolaimanChowdhury/dotnet-demo/README.md

 # dotnet-demo
-This is first dotnet demo project of mine. also the assignment of SD Lab
+This is the first dotnet demo project of mine. also the assignment of SD Lab Author - Md Solaiman Chowdhury